Alex Gordon (police agent)

 Gordon's first assignment was the infiltration of the Industrial Workers of the World.
+In 1916, his notorious assignment was the 1917 Wheeldon case.
+In the House of Commons, William Anderson MP continued asking questions about 'Gordons work, finishing with: "whether an assurance will be given that 'Alex Gordon' will not in future be employed in any capacity by the government".

 Months after a "most repellent incident" 'Gordon' being "withheld from the witness-box in the Wheeldon trial after being used as an instrument for getting a conviction", The Nation (edited by Henry William Massingham) demanded: "who set this man to work? what is his identity?"

-In the House of Commons, William Anderson MP continued asking questions about 'Gordons work, finishing with: "whether an assurance will be given that 'Alex Gordon' will not in future be employed in any capacity by the government".